 The unique code of DNA you were born with (your personal genome) affects your health, appearance, and many other traits that make you unique.
 However, that is only part of the story.
-Your genome is dynamic over the course of your lifetime.
+Your genome is dynamic over the course of your lifetime, and your environment plays a role in how your genes work.
 Consider the following:

 In addition, personal genetics reflects the influences of our environment, lifestyle, and social experiences on how our genes work (epigenetics).
 There is even evidence suggesting that these influences can be passed down from one generation to the next (so-called transgenerational epigenetic inheritance).

 As a result, our genes are only part of a much more complex story of who we are and what our future holds.
 The growing field of personal genetics is at the intersection of science and society; it is both an exploration into the complex interactions through which our genes and our environment influence our physical, mental and behavioral states as well as an on-going conversation on the meaning for individuals and society.